Umbrella Entertainment: Restoration of Australian films

 Umbrella Entertainment has a long history of restoring and distributing rare, classic, and cult titles.
 As of 2013, Umbrella Entertainment had restored over 100 Australian film in high definition, often in collaboration with the National Film & Sound Archive.
 As well as being sourced from NFSA archives, Umbrella Entertainment produces their own extra featurettes and interviews with cast and crew, gaining access to previous untouched archival materials including footage, outtakes, interviews and production documents.

 On the capacity at which Umbrella has restored Australian cinema, producer Antony I. Ginnane said "Apart from the government- funded NFSA, Umbrella has done more than any other entity to restore and re-spotlight Australian cinema from the 1950s through to the 1990s".
 English-Australian director Brian Trenchard-Smith wrote "Umbrella and Madman's commitment to release past Australian films on DVD is a significant step in preserving our movie heritage...
 Contemporary audiences can now be introduced to a broad spectrum of Oz Cinema from classics and crowd pleasers to noble failures and underrated obscurities".

 In 2017, the South Australian Film Corporation (SAFC) partnered with Umbrella Entertainment to restore 25 SAFC-produced titles.

+Umbrella Entertainment has been involved in the restoration and reissue of Wake in Fright, a landmark Australian film directed by Ted Kotcheff.
+The film, which had long been difficult to access, underwent a major restoration process after elements were recovered and preserved.

+Umbrella later undertook a new 4K restoration of the film, scanned from original materials and developed in collaboration with filmmaker Mark Hartley.
+The restoration formed part of the company’s broader focus on preserving Australian cinema and reintroducing significant works to contemporary audiences.
+The restored version has been exhibited in cinemas and at film festivals, and released across home entertainment formats, contributing to renewed critical and audience interest in the film.